-In respect of ongoing sponsored projects and consultancy projects, the amounts received from sponsors/clients are credited to the head "Current Liabilities -Other Liabilities -Receipts against ongoing sponsored/consultancy projects."
-As and when expenditure is incurred/advances are paid against such projects, entries are passed for credit to overhead recoveries, intellectual fees etc. by debit to the concerned project account under the head "Assets determining the shares of the Council, welfare fund and the scientific and other staff, these heads are credited by debit to Overhead Recovery account and Intellectual fee account.
-The share of Intellectual fee pertaining to the Council is treated as income in the Income and Expenditure Account.
-Overhead Recoveries and Equipment Usage Recoveries are treated as abatement of revenue expenditure for the year.
+projects, the amounts received from sponsors/clients are credited to the head "Current Liabilities -Other Liabilities -Receipts against ongoing sponsored/consultancy projects."
+As and when expenditure is incurred/advances are paid against such projects, entries are passed for credit to overhead recoveries, intellectual fees etc. by debit to the concerned project account under the head "Assets -Current Assets -Loans and Advances -a) Current assets sundry debtors -Payments' against ongoing sponsored projects1 advances against sponsored projects", through Bank account (payments made), and through Journal entries (crediting Overhead Recovery Account, Intellectual fee etc).
+Simultaneously, after determining the shares of the Council, welfare fund and the scientific and other staff, these heads are credited by debit to Overhead Recovery account and Intellectual fee account.
+The share of Intellectual fee pertaining to the Council is treated as income in the Income